NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/quizzes-and-surveys.md

 ![New Questions Modal Screenshot](../../screenshots/admin/modal-new-question.png)

-Question's text supports all the same features that [Description Editor](/dashboard/user-guide/rich-text-editor.html) currently affords which includes a generous feature set including attaching or copy-and-pasting screenshots.
+The Question's text supports all the same features that the [Description Editor](/dashboard/user-guide/rich-text-editor.html) currently affords which includes a generous feature set including attaching or copy-and-pasting screenshots.
 The two supported question's types and ``Single Choice`` and ``Mulitple Choice`` and are implicitly derived from the number of the selected correct answers.
 A single selected correct answer implies ``Single Choice`` question type and when more than one corrected answers selected then ``Mulitple Choice`` is used.
 ::: tip
-When multiple correct answer are selected users will be required to properly identify all of those correct answers in order to receive the credit for the question
+When multiple correct answers are selected users will be required to properly identify all of those correct answers in order to receive the credit for the question
 :::